Planning a 1-day trip to Venice can be an exciting experience, and here’s a suggested itinerary to make the most of your time:

 Venice was built just 4 km from the shore on 118 islands.

 Venice is also a big port city with a population of 350 thousand people.
-The city is connected with continent by a 4 km railroad and bridge.
+It is connected to the continent by a 4 km railroad and bridge.

-Venice is the city of bridges and channels.
+Venice is a city of bridges and channels.
 The islands are separated from each other by 160 channels and connected by 400 bridges.

-Boats and gondolas are the main means of transport in Venice.
+Boats and gondolas are the primary means of transport in Venice.

-The best way to explore Venice and visit all the narrow old streets and squares are walking tours.
+The best way to explore Venice and visit all the narrow old streets and squares is a walking tour.
 You can combine walking around the city with a trip by gondola in Venice.

-The city was founded in 811 B.C. and by the end of the 15th century a tiny village turned into a powerful state of Europe – The Republic of Venice (Italian: Repubblica di Venezia).
+The city was founded in 811 B.C., and by the end of the 15th century, a tiny village had become a powerful state of Europe—the Republic of Venice (Italian: Repubblica di Venezia).

-It had influence over several regions of Italy and local lords were considered almost the most reach and respectful people of the Middle Ages Europe.
+It had influence over several regions of Italy, and local lords were considered to be among the most reachable and respectful people of Middle Ages Europe.

 Venice is also an important cultural center.
-Famous Biennale of the modern Art, world known cinema festival are held in Venice.
+The Famous Biennale of Modern Art and the world-renowned cinema festival are held in Venice.

-Lido island, located 2 km from San Marko Square.
-During summer time the Lido island turns into a luxury resort with beautiful sandy beaches from the seaside, shady alleys and casinos.
-All spectrum of entertainments is in one place.
-Lots of art exhibitions, international cinema, theater and music festivals are regularly arranged in Lido island.
+Lido Island is located 2 km from San Marko Square.
+During summer, It turns into a luxury resort with beautiful sandy beaches, shady alleys, and casinos.
+All the spectrum of entertainment is in one place.
+Lots of art exhibitions, international cinema, theater, and music festivals are regularly arranged in Lido Island.

-Murano island is world known for production of Venetian glass.
+Murano Island is world-known for the production of Venetian glass.

-Burano island is the island of fishermen, and also known for its lacework and a number of beautifully colored homes.
+Burano is the island of fishermen.
+It is also known for its lacework and beautifully colored homes.

-If someone wants to change a color of their home, it is required to send official request to the local authorities.
-After consideration of the request a certain color for the house will be approved.
+If someone wants to change the color of their home, they must send an official request to the local authorities.
+After the request is considered, a certain color for the house will be approved.

-Torchello island is a cradle of the Venetian civilization.
-This is a serene piece of land with the population of about 100 people and number of stunning art pieces, which are still well preserved.
+Torchello Island is the cradle of Venetian civilization.
+This serene island has a population of about 100 people and several well-preserved stunning art pieces.

-Cathedral of Santa Maria Assunta, Church of Santa Fosca, and Devils Bridge are the main attractions of the Torchello island.
+The Cathedral of Santa Maria Assunta, Church of Santa Fosca, and Devil’s Bridge are the main attractions of Torchello Island.

-San Michele island – is the old cemetery of Venice, famous by its history and people who are buried here – Diaghilev, Stravinsky, Greek and Russian princesses.
+San Michele Island is the old cemetery of Venice, famous for its history and the people who are buried here Diaghilev, Stravinsky, Greek, and Russian princesses.

-In 1807 it was decided that due to unsanitary conditions in Venice, San Michele island will become a cemetery after being a prison location for a number of years.
+In 1807, it was decided that, due to unsanitary conditions in Venice, San Michele Island would become a cemetery after being a prison for a number of years.

 FAQs